-As Executive Search Consultants we work with a broad range of clients both across the UK but also internationally.
+As Executive Search Consultants, we work with a broad range of clients both across the UK but also internationally.
 We work on a lot of 'hard to fill' senior roles and I must admit that the location of our client's office has historically made the recruitment process either easier or a lot harder.

 The maturer leadership candidates have been to the city centre offices that allow teams to social together after work and provide a buzz each morning as they participate in the commuting culture on public transport.
-They have also likely held roles required to be located in an out of town office requiring daily commutes by cars and the usual motorway snarl ups that cause so much angst and see hours of our working days disappear and never to return.
+They have also likely held roles required to be located in an out of town office requiring daily commutes by cars and the usual motorway snarl-ups that cause so much angst and see hours of our working days disappear and never to return.

 I do think there needs to be a good reason why employees have to be based 5 days a week in an office.
-There are certainly roles that require an office base but if you truly want to attract the best talent and not limit your options then you really do need to get over candidates having to be office based.
+There are certain roles that require an office base but if you truly want to attract the best talent and not limit your options then you really do need to get over candidates having to be office based.

-We have also started flexible working at Collingwood and it is not all a bed of roses!
-For flexible and remote working to work you need to have a team that believes in it, understands it, relishes it and goes the extra mile to ensure it is a success.
+We have also started flexible working at Collingwood and it is not all a bed of roses.
+For flexible and remote working to work, you need to have a team that believes in it, understands it, relishes it and goes the extra mile to ensure it is a success.